demisjohn/ASML_JobCreator/README.md

 ## Citing this repo in papers
 If you use this script in a publication, please cite it!
-Use the Github "Cite" function on this page to get the citation.
+Use the Github "Cite this page" function on this page to get the citation.